breatheco-de/content/src/content/how-to/javascript-array-intersection.md

     console.log(intersection); // Output: [3, 4, 5]

-## First approach: Get the intersection of multiple arrays using filter()
+## Get the intersection of multiple arrays using filter()

-The prevoius code example shows the filter method in JavaScript that enables the composition of a new array that contains the common elements present in two or more arrays based on the requirements specified in the method.
+The previous code example shows the filter method in JavaScript that enables the composition of a new array that contains the common elements present in two or more arrays based on the requirements specified in the method.

 Using a similar syntax, you can also check for the difference between arrays to know the elements that are not in myArr1 and myArr2: